 All classes will appear on the Point University transcript and considered in the calculation of a student's grade point average (GPA).
 If the student is eligible for the Georgia HOPE Scholarship, the course(s) will count as attempted hours.
 Drop forms are available on the Point Learning website and in the Registrar's Office.
-If a student wishes to withdraw from the entire program before the first class meeting, the student must fill out a program withdrawal form available on the Point Learning website and in the Registrar's Office and billing charges will be adjusted.
+If a student wishes to withdraw from the entire program before the first class meeting, the student must fill out a program withdrawal form available on the Point Learning website and in the Registrar's Office and in the Registrar's Office and billing charges will be adjusted.